 There’s a difference between building an audience of followers and finding a community of mutual support.
 Perhaps because she has spent the last 20 years working with students Tash loves helping others and often advises teenagers and those starting out.
 Her advice is now rooted in her practice rather than just learnt from a book.

 Her advice to those thinking about beginning a project is simple: Just start.
-Whether you’re thinking of starting to write, draw, film, code or make, check out her manifesto for action.
+Whether you’re thinking of starting to write, draw, film, code or make, check out her manifesto for starting and keeping going.

 Start.
 Stop thinking about starting, start.